SONOMA RACEWAY'S VIRTUAL JOHN'S MARCH RAISES MORE THAN $27,000

 Donations can still be made in honor of John’s March HERE.

-SONOMA RACEWAY DONATING MORE THAN $233,000 TO LOCAL CHILDREN
+SONOMA RACEWAY DONATES MORE THAN $233,000 TO LOCAL CHILDREN

 This contribution brings the chapter's total distribution of funds to more than $7 million since 2001.